NikiforovAll/nikiforovall.github.io/_posts/2021-05-09-nuget-release-container.md

 tags: [dotnet, docker, cicd]
 published: true
 shortinfo: Release container is a docker image that is used to distribute and release components.
+description: Release container is a docker image that is used to distribute and release components.
 fullview: false
 comments: true
 related: false